SPOTLAB-Live/Spicetify-waveform/README.md

 - The extension may not work if Spotify's audio analysis API changes or becomes unavailable.
 - Some tracks may not have audio analysis data available, in which case the original seekbar will be used.
+- This extension will likely not work with other extensions which also modify the seekbar.
-- If the player is paused and the waveform seekbar is clicked, the progress will not update until the track begins playing.
+- If the player is paused and the waveform seekbar is clicked, the progress will not update until the track begins playing again.
 - Theme color changes may not apply while the track is paused.
 Playing the track will trigger the color updates.

 ## Contributing